Jbleezy/BO1-Reimagined/README.md

 * Win by being a survivor after the time limit or get all players infected

 ## TODO
-* Verruckt: fix one of the traps not working
-* Bouncing Betty: add back line of sight check
 * Have hitman redo Double Barrel sprint and dive anims
 * Add separate sprint and dive anims to Sawed Off Double Barrel
 * Add Springfield chalk